CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/commands_and_locations.md

 or remove CPU/CUDA portable and MSI payloads individually, or select all four.
 Interactive removal updates the selected variant manifests; the direct remove action above removes the complete desktop release build output.
+All removal actions require an interactive `[y/N]` confirmation and fail closed when input is redirected. `RemoveAllData` targets only the configured local resource data; external databases and tracked application files are preserved.
 Packaged logs are `%LOCALAPPDATA%\XREPORT\data\logs\desktop-shell.log` and the timestamped backend logs beside it.
 Readiness/session files in `%LOCALAPPDATA%\XREPORT\data\state` are temporary and are removed at exit.